victoralonsorodriguez/CMOD/README.md

 ## Version change log

+### Version 3.0

+This version changes the way the analysis is carried out.
+Almost every file has been modified.

+The galaxies

 ### Version 2.06 - plots_versions_united branch

 This new version merge all plot codes into one script.
 This will allow to modify them in an easy way.